 There are three main categories, and each serves different storage needs.

 Vertical file cabinets are the classic design most people picture.
 Two to five drawers stacked vertically.
 They have a small footprint, usually around 15 inches wide and 25-30 inches deep.
 Perfect when floor space is limited.
 The drawback?
 You can only access one drawer at a time, and if you fill the top drawers with heavy files, the whole unit becomes top-heavy.
 You need to load from bottom to top or risk tipping.
+For offices that need additional workspace, consider adding a leather desk pad on top of your cabinet for a functional work surface.

 Lateral file cabinets are wider, typically 30-42 inches, with drawers that pull out sideways.
 These give you more storage capacity per square foot of floor space.
 The wide design means better stability.
 You can load any drawer without worrying about tipping.
 And the shallower depth makes them work great as room dividers or against short walls.
 I recommend lateral designs for home office setups where you want the cabinet to double as a credenza or serving surface.
+When combined with monitor stands to improve posture, lateral cabinets can anchor an entire ergonomic workstation.

 Mobile file cabinets come with casters or wheels.
 Usually smaller, with two or three drawers.
 These slide under your desk when not in use, which saves massive amounts of workspace.
 The top surface often serves as an extra work area.
 Just make sure the wheel locks actually work.
 Some cheap models have locks that fail within weeks.
+When space-conscious setup is your goal, rolling stools and mobile storage work together seamlessly in tight home offices.

 Then there's specialty storage like flat file cabinets for blueprints and architectural drawings, fireproof models for storing critical documents, and open shelf filing systems.
+For those working with large documents, office bookcases for storage and display can complement your filing cabinet system nicely.

 History of Filing Cabinets: From Pigeonholes to Fire-Resistant Steel